-Heterogeneous Values
+Heterogeneous values

-The above analysis assumed that all individuals placed the same value on the work.
-When individuals have heterogeneous valuations for the work, the decision about whether to acquire a work that can subsequently be shared becomes a nontrivial public good problem.
+In the above analysis we assumed that all individuals had the same value for the work.
+When individuals have heterogeneous valuations for the work, the decision about whether to acquire a work that can subsequently be shared becomes a non-trivial public good problem.
 If k consumers share the item among themselves, what is the group demand function?

 There are (at least) two answers offered in the literature.
-One suggestion, put forth by Armstrong (1999), Bakos, Brynjolfsson and Lichtman (1999) and Bergstrom and Bergstrom (2004), is that the willingness to pay by the group is the sum of the willingnesses to pay of the individuals.
-That is, the group has some way to "solve" the public goods problem and elicit contributions from the members that cover the cost of the item being purchased whenever the sum of the valuations is greater than that cost.
-This specification makes sense for, say, household members jointly trying to decide whether to purchase a DVD or a librarian that is trying to decide whether to buy a book for the patrons of the library.
+One suggestion, put forth by Armstrong [1999], Bakos et al. [1999], and Bergstrom and Bergstrom [2004] is that the willingness to pay by the group is the sum of the willingnesses to pay of the individuals.
+That is, the group has some way to "solve" the public goods problem and elicit contributions from the members that cover the cost of the item being purchased whenever the sum of the valuations is greater than that cost.8

+This specification makes sense for, say, household members jointly trying to decide whether to purchase a DVD, or a librarian that is trying to decide whether to buy a book for the patrons of the library.
 To the extent that the librarian is familiar with the tastes of the patrons, the relevant number is the sum of the valuations of the borrowers.

-The other specification, proposed by Varian (2000) is that the item will only be purchased if the value to the member of the group that values the item least exceeds the cost that he or she has to pay.
-This specification is motivated by a sharing institution like a video rental store.
+The other specification, proposed by Varian [2000] is that the item will only be purchased if the value to the member of the group that values the item least exceeds the cost that he or she has to pay.
+This is motivated by a sharing institution like a video rental store.
 The store has to set a uniform rental price, and that price must reflect the value of the marginal purchaser.

-To see the difference between the two valuation assumptions, suppose that the individual valuations are (1, 2, 3, 4).
-It may be cheaper for individuals to form groups to purchase a single copy and then share than it would be for each to purchase a copy.
-As we have seen, the outcome depends on the transactions cost of sharing and the pricing policy of the seller.
+To see the difference between the two valuation assumptions, suppose that the individual valuations are (1,2,3,4).
+As above, it may be cheaper for individuals form groups in order to purchase a single copy and share than it would be for each to purchase a copy.
+As we have seen this depends on the transactions cost of sharing and the pricing policy of the seller.

 Let us suppose that the first two individuals and the last two individuals form "buying clubs," with individual valuations (1,2) and (3,4).
-Under the "library" assumption, the two groups would have willingnesses to pay of 3 = 1 + 2 and 7 = 3 + 4, respectively; under the "video store" assumption, the two groups would have willingnesses to pay of $2 = 2\min(1,2)$ and $6 = 2\min(3,4)$ , respectively.
+Under the "library" assumption assumption, the two groups would have willingnesses-to-pay of 3=1+2 and 7=3+4, respectively; under the "video store" assumption the two groups would have willingnesses to pay of $2=2\min(1,2)$ and $6=2\min(3,4)$, respectively.